From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Limitations

 \section{Limitations}

-When evaluating the generalization capabilities of Vision-Language Alignment (VLA) models, this paper primarily focuses on different tasks without extensively addressing their generalization across varying robot morphologies.
-Although relatively few works have specifically targeted this aspect, it remains a significant challenge in deploying VLA models in real-world applications.
-Robots with different morphologies, such as bimanual manipulators, humanoid robots, and autonomous vehicles, require distinct operational protocols and safety considerations.
-The absence of a generic robot policy that can adapt seamlessly across diverse morphologies limits the practical generalization potential of VLA models and hinders their deployment as universal robotic policies.
+For VLA generalization study, this work focuses primarily on task-level performance and does not extensively examine generalization across diverse robot morphologies.
+Yet this remains a critical challenge for real-world deployment: robots with different embodiments—such as bimanual manipulators, humanoid robots, or mobile platforms—require distinct control protocols and safety constraints.
+The absence of a generic policy that adapts seamlessly across such morphologies limits the universality of current VLA approaches.

-In addition, this paper does not explore the ability of VLA models to ground instructions involving open-ended or ambiguous commands.
-Current VLA models are largely trained on curated datasets, which allow them to learn mappings from instructions to specific actions.
-However, this reliance constrains their ability to truly understand instructions at the semantic level.
-As a result, when facing out-of-distribution or vague commands, these models often struggle to infer reasonable actions.
-Addressing this limitation will require integrating more advanced instruction-understanding modules into the VLA pipeline to improve their robustness in handling ambiguous or under-specified input.
+This work also does not directly investigate the grounding of instructions that are open-ended or ambiguous.
+Existing VLAs are trained largely on curated datasets that map well-structured commands to specific actions, but this reliance constrains their semantic understanding.
+Consequently, when faced with vague or out-of-distribution instructions, they often fail to infer reasonable behaviors.
+Addressing this limitation will require integrating richer language-understanding modules and more diverse training data to improve robustness in handling underspecified or ambiguous input.